konstantinmuenster/gatsby-theme-portfolio-minimal/README.md

 [Gatsby Themes](https://www.gatsbyjs.com/docs/themes/) are regular Node packages that can be installed like any other package via npm or yarn.

 To install Gatsby Theme Portfolio Minimal, you need to have an existing Gatsby project.
 If you have one, you can skip the next part and follow the instructions in the part for existing projects.

-#### For A New Project
+### For A New Project

 If you are creating a new site and want to use the Gatsby Theme Portfolio Minimal, you can use the Gatsby Theme Portfolio Minimal Starter.
-This will generate a new site that pre-configures use of the theme.
+This will generate a new site that already has the theme pre-configured.

 1. Install the Gatsby CLI